andreseqp/SocialComp_morphCue/readme.md

 With the settings used as default, the executable for the runs one replicate for each parameter files that gets as input.
 The simulation produces two types of files:
-1) The evolutionary dynamics named with the prefix *evolLearn* and appended with parameters used for the simulations.
+<br> 1) The evolutionary dynamics named with the prefix *evolLearn* and appended with
+  parameters used for the simulations.
-2) Information from individuals sampled from the population at regular intervals along evolutionary time.
+<br> 2) Information from individuals sampled from the population at regular intervals
+  along evolutionary time.
 These files are place in the directory specified in the parameter file.